Reejig Blog

 The missing ingredient: understanding work at the task level

-Organizations need a clear, structured understanding of how work actually happens before deploying AI agents.
+Organizations need a clear, structured understanding of how work actually happens.
+They need this before deploying AI agents.

-A work ontology defines the metadata of work in natural language so that both humans and AI systems can understand it.
+Leading companies start with Work Context.
+Work Context is formed by 25 industry-specific Work Ontologies.
+It defines the metadata of work in natural language.
+Both humans and AI systems understand it.

 This means describing work at the level where automation actually occurs: